openstack/barbican/README.md

 5. Improve security through sane defaults and centralized management of [policies for all secrets](https://github.com/cloudkeep/barbican/wiki/Policies).
-6. Out of band communication mechanism to notify and protect sensitive assets.
+6. Provide an out of band communication mechanism to notify and protect sensitive assets.